News

 Here's how viruses inactivate the immune system, causing cancer

-Viruses can cause cancer by driving excessive cellular proliferation, as seen with HPV and cervical cancer.
-A new review highlights another strategy: viruses manipulate the human immune system to ensure their survival, which also promotes cancer.
+Virus can cause cancer by driving excessive cellular proleration, as seen with HPV and cervical cancer.
+A new highlights another strategy: viruses manipulate the human immune system to ensure their survival, which also promotes cancer.
 This insight could enhance the effectiveness of immune-based cancer therapies.

 Aug.
 23, 2017